The Bisbee Turquoise mine, near Bisbee,

 spider webbing, dendrites or hard chocolate brown colored

 matrix distinctive to the area near Bisbee.
-Bisbee Turquoise
+This Turquoise

-a soft pale blue to brilliant deep and most every shade of blue
+from a soft pale blue to brilliant deep and most every shade of

-in between.
-Green Turquoise is also found in Bisbee, but gem-quality
+blue in between.
+Green Turquoise is also found in Bisbee, but

-green is rare.
-Bisbee Turquoise is most well known for its deep
+gem-quality green is rare.
+Bisbee Turquoise is most well known

-blue color.
-The second thing Bisbee Turquoise is known
+for its deep blue color.
+The second thing Bisbee Turquoise

-for most is its unique "Smoky" matrix pattern that can
+is known for most is its unique "Smoky" matrix pattern